Tim Bresnan: 2014 West Indies and T20 World Cup

 Bresnan was named in the limited overs squad to tour the West Indies for preparation for the t20 World Cup.
 He took 3–68 in the first match and made an unbeaten 14 runs, but England lost the match.
 In the second match he only bowled five overs, taking figures of 1–13.
 The final match of the series saw him take 3–45 as England won their first match of the ODI series and avoided a whitewash.
 In the first ODI Bresnan bowled 4 overs for 36 runs.
 In the second he was very expensive, with 51 runs coming off his bowling, although he did manage to pick up two wickets.

 In the T20 World Cup Bresnan scored 17 runs in the defeat against New Zealand.
 He was expensive in the second match as England beat Sri Lanka, taking figures of 0–48.
 Against South Africa, Bresnan scored an unbeaten 17 and took his first wicket of the tournament but England lost the match to end their hopes of qualification.
 He did not take a wicket in the final match against the Netherlands, which England lost to go out of the tournament with just one victory.

 Yorkshire County Cricket Club racism scandal

 In 2021, Bresnan admitted being involved in the Yorkshire County Cricket Club racism scandal, he apologised for bullying Azeem Rafiq but denied making racist comments towards him.
 In 2023, the England and Wales Cricket Board began hearing a disciplinary case against Bresnan and other people at the club.
 The investigation and process was overseen by an independent Cricket Discipline Commission and a specialist leading King's Counsel.
+In March 2023, he was found guilty of using racist slurs while at the club.